-The prefix "nimbo" or suffix "nimbus" originally designated a precipitating cloud, but such a meaning is no longer prescribed in the international cloud atlas.
-Nimbostratus usually have light to moderate rain or snow over large horizontal areas, while cumulonimbus (thunderstorm) clouds have heavy rain (or snow in winter) and sometimes hail are only approximate - see Table 6-1 for actual ranges.
+The prefix "nimbo" or suffix "nimbus" designates a precipitating cloud.
+Nimbostratus usually have light to moderate rain or snow over large horizontal areas, which cause a diffuse-looking cloud base.
+Cumulonimbus (thunderstorm) clouds have heavy rain (or snow in winter) and sometimes hail in small areas or along narrow paths on the ground called swaths (e.g., hail swaths or snow swaths).

+Figure 6.5

-Figure 6.5Cloud identification: stratiform.
+Cloud identification: stratiform.
 Layered clouds caused by nearly horizontal advection of moisture by winds.
 "Mix" indicates a mixture of liquid and solid water particles.
-Heights "z"
+Heights "z" are only approximate - see Table 6-1 for actual ranges.
+The WMO (International Cloud Atlas, 2017) notes that nimbostratus can span mid and low altitudes, and sometimes even high altitudes.